karloCroDev/Chatter/README.md

 ![image](https://github.com/karloCroDev/chat-app/assets/117281346/3a1a06e6-2cfa-4773-9219-c2063e7c39f8)

 Chatter is a user-friendly chat application that enables users to send messages directly to each other in real-time.
-Built with React and Firebase, this app provides a seamless messaging experience with instant updates, secure authentication, and scalable data storage.
+Built with React and Firebase, this app provides a seamless messaging experience with instant updates, secure authentication.
-Also this app is mobile responsive, so you can use it freely on any device (see the following images)

 Note: I didn't make this website mobile responsive, however it should work fine on desktop